Adel-Lis/RouteGate/README.md

 # RouteGate Web Application - INFS32308 Project

-RouteGate is a flight planning and weather assessment system designed to help aviation professionists and airport air control staff to make critical decisions about flight operations.
+RouteGate is a flight planning and weather assessment system designed to help aviation professionals and airport air control staff make critical decisions about flight operations.

-> _To read more abuot motivation, app features, technologies used and design workflow, please check the `Adel_Lis_Project_Proposal.pdf` file in this repository._
+> _To read more about motivation, app features, technologies used and design workflow, please check the `Adel_Lis_Project_Proposal.pdf` file in this repository._

 The original version can be found [here](https://github.com/Adel13Lis/INFS3208-ROUTEGATE), this newer version allows the user to execute local setup.

 ## Set up guide

 This file aims to provide a step-by-step instruction for deploying RouteGate from your Google Cloud Platform (GCP) Shell.
-The entire process can take aproximately 10-20 minutes to be completed.
+The entire process can take approximately 10–20 minutes to complete.

 ---